Project

 ATA identify retries exceeded - kernel panic

-Added by nonsolosoft over 17 years ago.
-Updated over 17 years ago.
+Added by nonsolosoft almost 18 years ago.
+Updated almost 18 years ago.

 Status: